 - Your child over the age of 18 (if they are already living in the UK as your dependant*)

 *This is valid when applying for a visa extension after finishing your period of living in the UK with your initial visa.
-For example, if you have lived in the UK with your family on a Tier 2 Work for two and a half years and, during this time, your child passes their 18th birthday.
+For example, if you have lived in the UK with your family on a Skilled Worker Visa for two and a half years and, during this time, your child passes their 18th birthday.

 Child Dependant Visa processing time